-I saw big slabs of short ribs like these featured at a Kansas City barbecue restaurant on a cooking show on television.
+I saw big slabs of short ribs like these featured at a Kansas City barbecue restaurant on a television cooking show.
 The short ribs came in 4-bone slabs, and the restaurant served 2 bones per order.
 They were meaty and tender and huge...and I just had to try them for myself using the Weber Smokey Mountain Cooker.

-Here's a description and photos of how I cooked these bone-in beef short ribs on March 17, 2013.
+Here's a description and photos of how I cooked these beef plate short ribs on March 17, 2013.

 As always...click on any of the pictures to view a larger image.